 PLEASE NOTE: It is NOT necessary to wait until you have purchased your airfare to purchase travel insurance!
 If you'd like to cover your airfare, you are more than welcome to adjust your policy after it is purchased and after you have made your travel arrangements to reflect the new travel costs.

 RLT does not endorse any one insurance provider.
 However, we work closely with Travel Guard because we believe their plans to be comprehensive for the types of programs RLT offers.
 We request that you review all insurance material carefully and contact Travel Guard with your questions (1.800.826.1300).

 PLEASE NOTE: These policies are only available to families within the United States.
 We encourage our international families to research and purchase travel insurance to protect their investment and their student while traveling with The Road Less Traveled.

 These policies offer not only Trip Cancellation/Interruption and Medical Expense/Emergency Evacuation coverage, but additional coverage options such as trip delay, missed connection, baggage & personal effect loss as well as baggage delay.
-Whatever additional coverages you chose to include in your policy are up to you and your family.
+Whatever additional coverages you choose to include in your policy are up to you and your family.

 Please see Travel Guard's website for further clarity on their policies and application process.
-Any questions regarding coverage should be directed to Travel Guard at email@example.com (reference The Road Less Traveled ID #148441).
+Any questions regarding coverage should be directed to Travel Guard at 1.800.826.1300 or firstname.lastname@example.org (reference The Road Less Traveled ID #148441).

 • Trip Cancellation/Interruption due to Financial Default coverage